 I’ve done some aesthetic explorations and settled on a more pink/purple color because they are colors we don’t always get to see out in nature so predominantly, which made me respond to the artificial quality of it.
 One of the things I wanted to focus on was leaving a digital print on the physical space you were interacting with.
 Therefore I was eager to highlight how we generate data just by being and that has a value to it.

-I was prototyping in any empty space I could find almost every day for two months and tweaking, adding, editing things about my installation as I user test with people who pass by me during this time.
+I was prototyping in any empty space I could find almost every day for two months; tweaking, adding, editing things about my installation as I user test with people.
 After trying out various methods of projecting, I decided to build a screen for the webcam to live in along with all the cables used to display the installation.

 Special Thanks To